plan-systems/design-docs/PLAN-Proof-of-Correctness.md

         1. They demote or deactivate **[]a** (and any other desired members), _and_
         2. For each member demoted/deactivated, reduce/burn their postage allocation on **𝓛<sub>C′</sub>** as appropriate.
 - ⇒ **C′** is free to operate independently of  **C** and under the authority of **[]a′**.
     - Although **C′** is now operating under altered governance or leadership, the privacy of all legacy encrypted entry content is preserved.
-Otherwise, members from **C** would have had to share their private keys.
+Otherwise, members from **C** would have had to disclose their private keys.

 #### Proof of Storage Portability